Cruikshanks/oops/guides/etiquette.md

 ## Use your own mug

-On starting with OOPS you are expected to provide your own mug (the standard for mug selection is not yet written so please speak to a colleague for details before purchasing one).
+On starting with OOPS you are expected to provide your own mug see: [Choosing your mug](/standards/choosing_your_mug.md)

 You should only ever use your own mug and not that of a colleagues.
 You may handle another colleagues mug but only once you have received written permission to do so.
 Email confirmation is acceptable.